karmab/kcli/README.md

 - *net3* (optional)
 - *net4* (optional)
 - *iso* ( optional)
+- *netmask1* (optional)
+- *netmask2* (optional)
+- *netmask3* (optional)
+- *netmask4* (optional)
+- *gateway1* (optional)
+- *dns* (optional) Dns servers
+- *search* (optional) Dns search domain
 - *vnc* Defaults to false (use spice instead)
 - *cloudinit* Defaults to true
 - *start* Defaults to true
 - *keys* (optional).
 Array of public keys to inject
 - *cmds* (optional).
 Array of commands to run
 - *profile* name of one of your profile.
 Only checked in plan file
-- *scripts* path of a custom script to inject with cloudinit.
+- *script1* path of a custom script to inject with cloudinit.
 Note that it will override cmds part.
 You can either specify a full path or relative to where you're running kcli.
 Only checked in profile or plan file
+- *script2* path of an additional script to inject with cloudinit.
+Note that it will override cmds part.
+You can either specify a full path or relative to where you're running kcli.
+Only checked in profile or plan file.
+You can use script1 as a base script to do common things (like subscribing your rhel vms )  and customize using script2

 ## additional parameters for plan files